maestro-server/webdocs/docs/installing/docker.rst

     * Data App
     * RabbitMq

-Or use auto-discovery feature, will polling and maintain or inventory synchronous, then:
+To have a auto update over discovery you need to install the scheduler app.

 ..

     * Scheduler App

-If you like to create and export reports then:
+To create and export reports you need to have the reports app installed:

 ..